elliedori/phase-1-checkpoint-challenge-1-working-with-ruby/README.md

-#Checkpoint Challenge #1: Tic Tac Toe
+#Checkpoint Challenge #1: Working with Ruby

 Below you will find the first of four checkpoint challenges for Phase 1